Ontario Highway 403: Burlington to Mississauga

 Highway 407 continues to the north and west to Highway 401, while Highway 403 turns east to follow alongside a hydro corridor through the centre of Mississauga.
 A portion of the Mississauga Transitway express bus service utilizes the freeway's right shoulders between Erin Mills Parkway (Peel Regional Road 1) and Mavis Road (Peel Regional Road 18).
 Between Highway 407 and Highway 401, high-occupancy vehicle (HOV) lanes are present in the left shoulder lanes for vehicles with at least one passenger.
 Sandwiched between residential subdivisions on both sides, the freeway soon thereafter crosses the Credit River.
 On the other side of the river, between the interchanges with Mavis Road and Hurontario Street (formerly Highway 10), Highway 403 skirts to the north of downtown Mississauga, as well as the Square One Shopping Centre.

 After a split with Eastgate Parkway where exiting drivers can access Eglinton Avenue (or Cawthra Road) at a signalized intersection, Highway 403 diverges from a hydro corridor as it abruptly curves to the north.
 As the curve straightens and approaches the Parlo interchange with Eglinton Avenue, Cawthra Road's northbound lane converges with the onramps from Eglinton to form the eastbound collector lanes, soon joined by the eastbound express-to-collector transfer that also marks the start of another HOV lane.
-For the westbound collector-express system of Highway 403, after an offramp to Eglinton Avenue there is collector-to-express transfer; thereafter the collector lanes including the onramps from Eglinton split off and continues south as Cawthra Road, with a signalized intersection for Eastgate Parkway or Highway 403 westbound.
-The portion of the highway between Hurontario Street and Eglinton Avenue is the busiest along the route, with approximately 180,000 vehicles travelling it on an average day in 2016.
+For the westbound collector-express system of Highway 403, after an offramp to Eglinton Avenue, there is collector-to-express transfer; thereafter, the collector lanes (including the onramps from Eglinton) split off and continues south as Cawthra Road, with a signalized intersection for Eastgate Parkway or Highway 403 westbound.
+The portion of Highway 403 between Hurontario Street and Eglinton Avenue is the busiest along the route, with approximately 180,000 vehicles travelling it on an average day in 2016.